Tokenfi/mintflow/log-nft/README.md

-## Create Aptos Dapp Boilerplate Template
+## Create Aptos Dapp Digital Asset Template

-The Boilerplate template provides a starter dapp with all necessary dapp infrastructure and a simple wallet info implementation.
+Digital Assets are the NFT standard for Aptos.
+The Digital Asset template provides an end-to-end NFT minting dapp with a beautiful pre-made UI users can quickly adjust and deploy into a live server.

+Read more about how to use the template [here](https://aptos.dev/create-aptos-dapp/templates/digital-asset)

-## The Boilerplate template provides:
+## The Digital Asset template provides 3 pages:

-- **Folder structure** - A pre-made dapp folder structure with a `frontend` and `move` folders.
-- **Dapp infrastructure** - All required dependencies a dapp needs to start building on the Aptos network.
-- **Wallet Info implementation** - Pre-made `WalletInfo` components to demonstrate how one can use to read a connected Wallet info.
+- **Public Mint NFT Page** - A page for the public to mint NFTs.
+- **Create Collection Page** - A page for creating new NFT collections.
+This page is not accessible on production.
+- **My Collections Page** - A page to view all the collections created under the current Move module (smart contract).
+This page is not accessible on production.

 ### What tools the template uses?